kiwistand/kiwi-docs/docs/kiwi-how-works/passkeys.md

 We also reached out to Sid Coehlo from the Coinbase Wallet team, who connected us with Harry Noble, who leads the engineering for Smart Wallet and helped us better understand their code.

-In a few days, we had the implementation working, and you can use it on Kiwi if you go to Settings.
+In a few days, we had the implementation working, and you can use it on Kiwi if you <u>[go to Settings](https://news.kiwistand.com/settings)</u>.

 If you’d like to learn how this implementation works on the lower level, here’s the link to the Passkeys function on our GitHub:
 <u>https://github.com/attestate/kiwistand/blob/737b7b218b2472a6f84e590a5af7c6a3dee6fc84/src/web/src/Passkeys.jsx</u>